beanumber/etl/README.md

     ## Not a valid src.
 Creating a src_sqlite for you at:

-    ## /tmp/RtmpjA2zLQ/file7b654f607c84.sqlite3
+    ## /tmp/Rtmp9uullQ/file735a32cac3de.sqlite3

 ``` r
 class(cars)
 ```

-    ## [1] "etl_mtcars" "etl"        "src_sqlite" "src_sql"    "src"
+    ## [1] "etl_mtcars" "etl"        "src_dbi"    "src_sql"    "src"

 Connect to a local or remote database
 -------------------------------------

 `etl` works with a local or remote database to store your data.
-Every `etl` object extends a `dplyr::src_sql` object.
+Every `etl` object extends a `dplyr::src_dbi` object.
 If, as in the example above, you do not specify a SQL source, a local `RSQLite` database will be created for you.
-However, you can also specify any source that inherits from `dplyr::src_sql`.
+However, you can also specify any source that inherits from `dplyr::src_dbi`.

 > Note: If you want to use a database other than a local RSQLite, you must create the `mtcars` database and have permission to write to it first!